 The legacy of Frederick Douglass, escaped slave, abolitionist leader and statesman and personal friend and political ally of Anthony during his time in Rochester, looms large over the neighborhood.
 Their partnership impacted both civil and human rights for women and African Americans and in 2001 was memorialized in a bronze statue, “Let’s Have Tea,” created by Rochester sculptor Pepsy Kettavong.

-Adjacent to the Square is the Frederick Douglass Resource Center on King Street.
-The Center is open by appointment and offers information on Douglass’ life and legacy for tourists, educators and students.
 The “1872 Monument” at Canal Street at 439 West Main Street, also created by Kettavong, marks the location where Susan B. Anthony, with fourteen other women, illegally voted in the 1872 presidential election.

 Anchored by Susan B. Anthony’s house and museum on Madison Street, the serene public square with its engaging sculpture of Susan and Frederick Douglass having tea, and the Frederick Douglass Resource Center, the neighborhood offers an array of opportunities to live amidst this history, while still close to Center City and many of the city’s cultural and recreational activities.